The Black Book (Rankin novel): Plot summary

 Rebus turns to an old friend of his, Matthew Vanderhyde, an elderly blind man who helped him in Hide and Seek.
 In the 1950s, Vanderhyde used to go to the Central Hotel for rallies for Sword and Shield, a hardline offshoot of the Scottish National Party.
-He was there the night it burned down, having a drink with a friend, Aengus Gibson, also known as 'Black Aengus'.
+He was there the night it burned down, having a drink with a friend, Aengus Gibson, also known as "Black Aengus".
 Heir to the Gibson brewing business, Aengus was a wild drunk at the time of the fire, but has since reformed.
 He was not on the list of people who was at the hotel due to his family's influence.

 The day after a night of arguments with Michael and the students, Rebus discusses Cafferty with Siobhan.
-Siobhan mentions the 'Bru-head Brothers', Tam and Eck Robertson, a pair of criminals who disappeared at around the same time as the Central fire.
-Rebus then realises that the one of the names in the Black Book refers to them, and another to Cafferty himself.
+Siobhan mentions the "Bru-head Brothers", Tam and Eck Robertson, a pair of criminals who disappeared at around the same time as the Central fire.
+Rebus then realises that one of the names in the Black Book refers to them, and another to Cafferty himself.

 When Rebus returns home, he receives grim news about his brother, who has just been found hanging by his legs from the Forth Rail Bridge.
 Michael is in shock and has to be taken to hospital.
-Fearing for the safety of his brother, Rebus decides that he needs serious protection.
-Remembering Deek Torrance's words 'anything from a shag to a shooter', Rebus decides to get in touch with his old friend.
+Fearing for his brother's safety, Rebus decides that he needs serious protection.
+Remembering Deek Torrance's words "anything from a shag to a shooter", Rebus decides to get in touch with his old friend.

-The following day, while overseeing the dull minutiae of the Operation Moneybags surveillance, Rebus and Siobhan hear welcome news - Brian Holmes has recovered consciousness.
+The following day, while overseeing the dull minutiae of the Operation Moneybags surveillance, Rebus and Siobhan hear welcome news – Brian Holmes has recovered consciousness.
 While he cannot remember anything about his assailant, he does tell Rebus that the final name in the Black Book refers to Eddie Ringan, the chef of the Heartbreak Cafe, who told Brian about the poker game.

 Rebus returns to the Heartbreak Cafe, and demands to know what happened on the night of the fire.
 He knows that Eddie was moonlighting at the Central, which is why he never appeared on the list of people who were there.
 Eddie, an alcoholic, flies into a drunken rage, hurting his assistant Willie in the process.
 But as Rebus turns to leave, Eddie suggests visiting a pub in Cowdenbeath.

 Armed with two sketches of the Robertson brothers as they might appear today, Rebus visits several Cowdenbeath pubs, asking customers if they recognise them.
 He has little luck, although a drunk old gambler claims he recognises one of the pictures, causing Rebus to suspect that one of the brothers may be working as a bookmaker.